 The sentinel faced several physical mounting constraints.
 Firstly, the front mount and back mount need to be rigid and unmoving.
 Additionally, the 3d Printed boxes needed to have a footprint smaller than the printing footprint of the Ender Pro 3 printer [18].
 The printed circuit boards needed to fit inside the boxes and have correctly placed screw holes.
 Next the waterproof connecter [19] had to have a correctly sized hole for waterproofing and enough room to place wires within the entire 3d printed enclosures.
 The front box printed box needed to accommodate mounting adhesive patch from the bike mounting kit [20].
 For time saving and material aging purposes the walls of the enclosure could not be more than .2 inches.
-The back box needed to accommodate the thickness of the MSP, power board, and sensor.
-The bicycle rack needed to be a universal fit for standard bicycles.
+The back box needed to a universal fit for standard bicycles.